emtee40/iNPUTmice/README.md

 This is a [Unified Push](https://unifiedpush.org/) Provider that uses XMPP to talk to a Push Distributor ([Conversations](http://codeberg.org/iNPUTmice/Conversations)).

+*up* is hosted on `up.conversations.im`, which acts as the default Push Server for users who want to use Conversations as their Push Distributor.
+The push server that Conversations uses can be changed to something self hosted in the app settings.

+## Self hosting

 ### Compile & run
 ```shell
 git clone https://codeberg.org/iNPUTmice/up.git